cocoabits/MASShortcut/README.md

 The project MASShortcut introduces modern API and user interface for recording, storing and using global keyboard shortcuts.
 All code is compatible with Xcode 4.3, Mac OS X 10.7 and the sandboxed environment.

-# Usage
+# Usage for the branch ‘32-bit’

-I hope, it is really easy:

-	// Drop a custom view into XIB and set its class to MASShortcutView
-	@property (nonatomic, weak) IBOutlet MASShortcutView *shortcutView;

-	// Think up a preference key to store a global shortcut between launches NSString *const kPreferenceGlobalShortcut = @"GlobalShortcut";

-	// Assign the preference key and the shortcut view will take care of persistence self.shortcutView.associatedUserDefaultsKey = kPreferenceGlobalShortcut;
+	// Make a raw keyboard shortcut
+	MASShortcut *shortcut = [MASShortcut shortcutWithKeyCode:kVK_F1 modifierFlags:NSCommandKeyMask];

-	// Execute your block of code automatically when user triggers a shortcut from preferences [MASShortcut registerGlobalShortcutWithUserDefaultsKey:kPreferenceGlobalShortcut handler:^{
+	// Execute your block of code automatically when user triggers a shortcut [MASShortcut addGlobalHotkeyMonitorWithShortcut:shortcut handler:^{

 		// Let me know if you find a better or more convenient API.
 	}];